Garrett Neff

 Garrett Neff is an American model.
-He is known for his early work with Calvin Klein as the face of jeans, underwear and the MAN fragrance.
-In 2015, Neff launched his popular swimwear line, KATAMA.
+He is known for his early work with Calvin Klein as the face of jeans, underwear and the Man fragrance.
+In 2015, Neff launched his swimwear line, Katama.

 Neff is currently one of the top "Money Guys" on models.com as well as part of the "Next Generation" of "Industry Icons."
 In 2009, he was ranked No.5 by Forbes publications on their list of the most successful male models of 2009.

 Early life

 Neff was born in Wilmington, Delaware.
 He attended Wilmington Friends School where he was captain of both the varsity tennis and soccer teams.
 He also played club soccer for the Kirkwood Talons, making First Team All State as a senior in High School.

 Neff attended Bucknell University, where he played Division I tennis.
+He was a member of Kappa Delta Rho fraternity.
 He graduated in 2007 with a degree in Business Management.

 Career

 In 2005, while returning from a trip to Barbados, Neff was discovered by a scouting agent at Miami International Airport.
-Shortly after, Neff signed to Click Model Management and began booking a steady stream of work for brands such Abercrombie & Fitch, Benetton, and Lagerfeld.
-In the years to follow, he appeared in GQ, V Man, L'Officiel Hommes, French Vogue, on the cover of Italian Vogue photographed by Steven Meisel and walked numerous runways.
-By 2008, he was the face of Calvin Klein's MAN fragrance.
+Shortly after, Neff signed to Click Model Management and began booking work for brands such Abercrombie & Fitch, Benetton, and Lagerfeld.
+In the years to follow, he appeared in GQ, V Man, L'Officiel Hommes, French Vogue, on the cover of Italian Vogue photographed by Steven Meisel and walked runways.
+By 2008, he was the face of Calvin Klein's Man fragrance.